+7.9.2.3 Minimum requirement for NCR-Fwd type 1-O

+The total power from all co-location reference antenna conducted output(s) shall be less than -106 dBm/MHz.

+7.9.2.4 Minimum requirement for NCR-Fwd type 2-O

+The requirements in clause 7.9.2.2 apply.

 The OTA transmitter transient period is the time period during which the transmitter is changing from the transmitter OFF state to the transmitter ON state or vice versa.
 The transmitter transient period is illustrated in figure 7.9.3.1-1.